nautobot/nautobot/docs/configuration/authentication/ldap.md

     'version': 1,
     'disable_existing_loggers': False,
     'handlers': {
-        'netbox_auth_log': {
+        'nautobot_auth_log': {
             'level': 'DEBUG',
             'class': 'logging.handlers.RotatingFileHandler',
-            'filename': '/opt/netbox/logs/django-ldap-debug.log',
+            'filename': '/opt/nautobot/logs/django-ldap-debug.log',
             'maxBytes': 1024 * 500,
             'backupCount': 5,
         },
     },
     'loggers': {
         'django_auth_ldap': {
-            'handlers': ['netbox_auth_log'],
+            'handlers': ['nautobot_auth_log'],
             'level': 'DEBUG',
         },
     },
 }
 ```

 Ensure the file and path specified in logfile exist and are writable and executable by the application service account.
-Restart the netbox service and attempt to log into the site to trigger log entries to this file.
+Restart the nautobot service and attempt to log into the site to trigger log entries to this file.